TrissieTheHusky/B1teB0t/README.md

 ## Discord Hack Week Submission 2019
 Category: Moderation

-#Setup
+## Setup
-You need a MySQL/MariaDB database to run this bot.
+1. You need a MySQL/MariaDB database to run this bot.
 Import `b1teb0t.sql` into a database:
  - Via Commandline:
     - `mysql -u username -p database_name < b1teb0t.sql`
- - Via PhpMyAdmin -> Select Import -> Browse file `b1teb0t.sql` -> Go
+ - Via PhpMyAdmin -> Import -> Browse file `b1teb0t.sql` -> Go

-You can Compile the Bot yourself by using gradle or download it from [Releases](https://github.com/b1tec0de/B1teB0t/releases).
+2. You can Compile the Bot yourself by using gradle or download it from [Releases](https://github.com/b1tec0de/B1teB0t/releases).

-The Bot uses a `config.json`.
+3. The Bot uses a `config.json`.
-Create the `config.json` file with the layout of [`config.json.example`](https://github.com/b1tec0de/B1teB0t/blob/master/config.json.example) and fill it up with your Token and Database Credentials.
+Create the `config.json` file with the layout of [`config.json.example`](https://github.com/b1tec0de/B1teB0t/blob/master/config.json.example) and fill it up with your Discord bot token and Database Credentials.

-After that you can start the Bot with `java -jar B1teB0t-1.0.jar`
+4. After that you can start the bot with `java -jar B1teB0t-1.0.jar`

-Then invite the bot to your Guild- !!
-Important !!
-The bot needs Administrator rights.
+5. Then invite the bot to your Guild | **The bot needs Administrator rights.**

-Now you can use `!help`.
+6. Now you can use `!help`.
 There is explained how you setup the bot.

 ## Features
  - SupportSystem - you get notified when someone of your guild needs help.